 - Native Embedded Agent Experience

-Google, with its massive cloud infrastructure, can offer Agent access capabilities at highly competitive prices (e.g., Gemini Flash's low-cost token pricing), creating significant market pressure on small and medium-sized entrepreneurs.
+Google, with its massive cloud infrastructure, can offer Agent access capabilities at highly competitive prices (like Gemini Flash's low-cost token pricing), creating significant pressure on small and medium-sized entrepreneurs at the market level.

 Behind the Route Divergence Lies Different Perceptions of the "Agent" Essence

-- Anthropic believes the core is data and semantic understanding, emphasizing stable capabilities in structured and compliance scenarios, attempting to connect data interactions between applications via the MCP open protocol, making the model the interaction hub at the data level;
+- Anthropic believes the core lies in data and semantic understanding, emphasizing stable capabilities in structured and compliance scenarios, attempting to connect data interactions between applications with the MCP open protocol, making the model the interaction hub at the data level;

-- Google places more value on the practical integration of "AI + toolchain," first making Agent part of familiar tools, then gradually increasing intelligence, driving its own product ecosystem with models.
+- Google places more value on the practical integration of "AI + toolchain," first making Agent a part of familiar tools, then gradually enhancing intelligence, driving its own product ecosystem with models.

-The three directions are not ranked, reflecting the natural extension of their respective technical foundations and product philosophies.
-In the short term, this technical heterogeneity will continue to coexist, but ultimately, whoever first bridges the closed loop between "generalization capability" and "application necessity" will truly determine the Agent landscape.
+The three directions are not ranked superior or inferior; they reflect the natural extension of their respective technical foundations and product philosophies.
+In the short term, this technical heterogeneity will continue to coexist, but ultimately, whoever first achieves the closed loop of "generalization capability" and "application necessity" will be the true marker of the Agent landscape settling.

-The Fatal Weaknesses of General Agent Startups and Windsurf's Crazy 72 Hours
+The Fatal Flaws of General Agent Startups and Windsurf's Crazy 72 Hours

 The Manus case exposes the fatal weaknesses of general Agent startups: